 Sampling with QuestionPro Audience

-Why restrict yourself to a limited population when you can get access to 22 million+ survey respondents around the globe?
+Why restrict yourself to a limited population when you can access 22 million+ survey respondents around the globe?
 Every day, QuestionPro Audience enables researchers to collect actionable insights from pre-screened and mobile-ready respondents.
 Don’t let your survey receive biased answers.
-Good survey results are derived when the sample is truly representative of the population.
+Good survey results are derived when the sample represents the population.